Code of Conduct

 Purpose and Values

 We value diversity and we are inclusive.
-We welcome all levels of ability, ages, gender identifications, sexual orientations, body sizes, races, religions, and cultural backgrounds to participate.
+We welcome participation from all levels of ability, ages, gender identifications, sexual orientations, body sizes, races, religions, and cultural backgrounds.
 We invite all participants to welcome and dance with everyone!
 Please dance with people who are not like you, encourage new dancers, and help to model a friendly and inspiring vibe.